thanhtrnnn/stress-level-detection-app/README.md

 A web application for stress assessment and health recommendations, built with Flask and machine learning.
 Users fill out a Typeform-like interactive form, and the app predicts their stress level and provides personalized advice.

 ## Features
-- **Visually interactive form**: One-question-at-a-time, keyboard/mouse navigation, progress bar, and validation.
+- **Visually interactive form** One-question-at-a-time, keyboard/mouse navigation, progress bar, and validation.
-- **ML-powered stress prediction**: Uses a trained model (`model.pkl`) to predict stress level from user input.
+- **ML-powered stress prediction**
+  Uses a trained model (`model.pkl`) to predict stress level from user input.
+- **Personalized advice**
-- **Personalized advice**: Integrates with Gemini API to generate actionable advice in four categories: Sleep, Activity, Diet, Mindfulness.
+  Integrates with Gemini API to generate actionable advice in four categories: Sleep, Activity, Diet, Mindfulness.
+- **Dashboard**
-- **Dashboard**: View recent responses and stress levels.
+  View recent responses and stress levels.
+- **MongoDB integration**
-- **MongoDB integration**: Stores user responses and predictions.
+  Stores user responses and predictions.

 ## Technologies Used
 - Python 3, Flask